Parchive: Par2

 Par2 files generally use this naming/extension system: filename.vol000+01.PAR2, filename.vol001+02.PAR2, filename.vol003+04.PAR2, filename.vol007+06.PAR2, etc. The number after the "+" in the filename indicates how many blocks it contains, and the number after "vol" indicates the number of the first recovery block within the PAR2 file.
 If an index file of a download states that 4 blocks are missing, the easiest way to repair the files would be by downloading filename.vol003+04.PAR2.
 However, due to the redundancy, filename.vol007+06.PAR2 is also acceptable.
 There is also an index file filename.PAR2, it is identical in function to the small index file used in PAR1.

 Par2 specification supports up to 32,768 source blocks and up to 65,535 recovery blocks.
 Input files are split into multiple equal-sized blocks so that recovery files do not need to be the size of the largest input file.

 Although Unicode is mentioned in the PAR2 specification as an option, most PAR2 implementations do not support Unicode.

 Directory support is included in the PAR2 specification, but most or all implementations do not support it.

 Par3

 The Par3 specification was originally planned to be published as an enhancement over the Par2 specification.
 However, to date, it has remained closed source by specification owner Yutaka Sawada.

 A discussion on a new format started in the GitHub issue section of the maintained fork par2cmdline on January 29, 2019.
 The discussion led to a new format which is also named as Par3.
 The new Par3 format's specification is published on GitHub, but remains being an alpha draft as of January 28, 2022.
 The specification is written by Michael Nahas, the author of Par2 specification, with the help from Yutaka Sawada, animetosho and malaire.

-The new format claims to have multiple advantages over the Par2 format, including:
+The new format claims to have multiple advantages over the Par2 format, including support for: